Adrian6759/city-explorer/README.md

 ## Credit and Collaborations

 Starter code was given by our instructor Jacob Knaack.
-TA's helped troubleshoot code and provided solutions.
+TA's helped troubleshoot code and provided solutions for map.
+Used code from code review for errors.

 Time Estimates
 For each of the lab features, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature: